Medical Students' Section

 Surveys of newly-qualified doctors show that current undergraduate teaching in urology is insufficient to equip them with the necessary knowledge and skills to function safely as a Foundation Doctor.
 Experience in core practical skills (e.g. catheterisation) is lacking, and many newly-qualified doctors are not confident in managing basic, urological problems.

-Students newsletters from the BAUS Undergraduate Educational Lead can be downloaded using the links below:
+Student newsletters from the BAUS Undergraduate Educational Lead (currently, Mr Toby Page, Consultant Urological Surgeon at Freeman Hospital, Newcastle upon Tyne) can be downloaded using the links below:

 Nov 2016 | July 2016